SteveKChiu/lua-intf/README.md

 	lua.call(3, 1);
 	LuaRef r = LuaRef::popFromStack(L); // pop value from lua stack

-For C API lover, you can use the `Lua` helper too:
+For C API user, you can use the `Lua` helper too:

 	lua_State* L = ...;
 	LuaRef v = ...;